sebsto/ios-math-problem-solver/README.md

 - Swift and SwiftUI for the iOS app
 - AWS Bedrock for AI image analysis and problem solving
 - Claude 3 Sonnet model for high-quality responses
+- Sign in with Apple (SIWA) for authentication
-- AWS Cognito for user authentication
+- AWS STS for secure token exchange
 - Streaming responses for real-time feedback

 ## How It Works